shravzzv/Express-Mongoose-API-Template/README.md

 # Node.js API with JWT Authentication Template

-This is a simple Node.js Express server API template with JSON Web Token (JWT) authentication built in.
+This is a simple Node.js Express server with JSON Web Token (JWT) authentication built in.
 It can be used as a starting point for building RESTful APIs with Node.js and Express.

 ## Getting Started